The Price of Quota-based Diversity in Assignment Problems: The Price of Diversity

-Thus, if we plot the $\PoD(u)$ against the disparity parameter $\beta(X^*)$, the point corresponding to any \ASTC instance with above block quotas and ethnic proportions (from data on Singapore) must lie in the shaded region of Figure~\ref{fig:PoDbeta}.
+Thus, if we plot the $\PoD(u)$ against the disparity parameter $\beta(X^*)$, the point corresponding to any \ASTC instance with block quotas and ethnic proportions as in Singapore must lie in the shaded region of Figure~\ref{fig:PoDbeta}.